bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── generate_word.go
 ```

-We now have additional BUILD.bazel files in the cmd and pkg directories.
+We now have new BUILD.bazel files in the cmd and pkg directories.
 How about we walk through the StarLark code in the BUILD.bazel and deps.bzl
 files?

 ## The bazel files in the project.

-The previous gazelles command updated the BUILD.bazel file in the root directory of the project
+The previous gazelles command updated the BUILD.bazel file in the project's root directory
 and created new BUILD files as well.
 Here is a layout of the bazel files in the project.

 ```